apoorv-asc/FirstCare/README.md

 ## Key Features

-* Programmed the retailer and the customer side of an e-commerce website using NodeJS
+* Programmed the retailer and the customer side of an e-commerce website using NodeJS.
 * Implemented user authentication features(login, logout, register) from scratch.
 * The Web Application connects to remote SQL backend database server.